Antibiotic Resistance Breakers (ARBs)

 In the Queen Mary study various carbapenem antibiotics and β-lactamase inhibitors were trialled against multidrug resistant Gram-negative bacteria to see if any previously unreported activities could be identified.

 The study aimed to break resistance in up to 200 multidrug-resistant strains of the bacteria K. pneumoniae, E. coli, P. aeruginosa and A. Baumannii.
-Results from this programme found an unexpected interaction between combinations of β-lactamase inhibitors, with one antibiotic and inhibitor combination being particularly effective viz. cefepime and sulbactam.
+Results from this programme found an unexpected interaction between combinations of β-lactamase inhibitors.
+One antibiotic and inhibitor combination was particularly effective: cefepime and sulbactam.
+The results were presented as a poster at the 29th European Congress of Clinical Microbiology & Infectious Diseases (ECCMID).
+The event took place in Amsterdam, Netherlands in 2019 and were subsequently published in the Journal of Antimicrobial Chemotherapy.
+The published paper can be found HERE

 The next steps